 Hibiscus tea has plenty of skin care qualities, from helping your natural levels of collagen and elastin to reducing breakouts to balancing oil production.
-Hibiscus is known for its rich level of antioxidants, including vitamin C and beta-carotene.
+Hibiscus is known for its rich level of antioxidants6, including vitamin C and beta-carotene7.
 These can aid in the skin cell regeneration process; yet for acne specifically, the plant also has natural alpha-hydroxy acid properties, making topical use beneficial as well.

-It contains malic acid and citric acid, explains Michele Green, M.D., a cosmetic dermatologist in New York City, which gently exfoliate and brighten the skin.
-And while scientists haven't studied AHAs specifically found in hibiscus, the benefits of AHAs, in general, are well established.
+It contains malic acid and citric acid8, explains Michele Green, M.D., a cosmetic dermatologist in New York City, which gently exfoliate and brighten the skin.
+And while scientists haven't studied AHAs specifically found in hibiscus, the benefits of AHAs9, in general, are well established.

 How can you use tea topically to clear up breakouts?